jadecobra/python_tdd_exercises/TDD_CALCULATOR.md

             #     self.x/self.y
             # )
     ```
-    the terminal confirms our expectations with a failure
+    the terminal confirms our expectations with a failure for any value of `x`
     ```python
     x = 0, y = 0